LeonLow97/system-design/notes/caching.md

 # Cache Invalidation

-- Cache Invalidation is the process of marking cache entries as invalid and removing or replacing them.
+- Cache Invalidation is the **process of marking cache entries as invalid and removing or replacing them**.
 - Necessary when data is modified to prevent serving stale or incorrect data.
 - 3 types of cache invalidation strategies: (i) Write-Through Cache, (ii) Write-Around Cache, (iii) Write-Back Cache